-Seasonal stories should be submitted six months in advance, and marking the season on the envelope is helpful.
+Seasonal stories should be submitted six months in Seasonal stories should be submitted six months in advance, and marking the season on the envelope is helpful.

-B Hopefully your story will be successful, but enclose a suitable SAE with the correct postage if you'll want any returns back.
+Hopefully your story will be successful, but enclose a 8 suitable SAE with the correct postage if you'll want any returns back.
 Or if you live abroad, send an International Reply Coupon if possible.
 We will not respond to submissions unless an SAE/IRC/EMAIL address is enclosed.

 Please don't swamp us with manuscripts!
-We often find that a collection of stories all have the same basic flaw.
+We often find 9 Please don't swamp us wan have the same basic flaw.
 So, if you've been enthusiastically writing, pick the best one or two to send in to test the water.
 It'll save your postage - and we'll let you know if we want to see more of your work.